-Please call or email Tim Corcoran, Title IX Coordinator to set up an informal meeting if you have a complaint involving sex discrimination, sexual harassment, or sexual violence.
+Please call or email Aimee Gallagher, Vice Chancellor Human Resources to set up an informal meeting if you have a complaint involving sex discrimination, sexual harassment, or sexual violence.
 GCCCD promptly and thoroughly investigates and resolves complaints alleging sex discrimination, sexual harassment, and sexual violence.

 Inquiries regarding the filing of grievances or for requesting a copy of the college's grievance procedures may be directed to:

 *Contact information can also be found in the Cuyamaca College Catalog*

 In an effort to educate our students on the prevention of sexual assault and dating violence, Cuyamaca and Grossmont Colleges each offer various training and educational workshops throughout the year.
 In addition, the Student Health Centers at each college offer monthly tabling events on campus.
 Students can contact the Student Affairs office at either campus to receive copies of the GCCCD Policies and Procedures as well as information pertaining to sexual assault, sexual harassment, domestic violence, dating violence and many other topics.

 For District policies and procedures pertaining to discrimination, harassment, sexual assault, student rights, responsibilities and code of conduct, as well as student discipline, click on the links below:

 CAPS - Campus & Parking Services

 Location: Health & Wellness Center (Student Center, I-134) or Contact: (619) 660-4200